Methionine: Other uses

 DL-Methionine is sometimes given as a supplement to dogs; It helps reduce the chances of kidney stones in dogs.
 Methionine is also known to increase the urinary excretion of quinidine by acidifying the urine.
 Aminoglycoside antibiotics used to treat urinary tract infections work best in alkaline conditions, and urinary acidification from using methionine can reduce its effectiveness.
 If a dog is on a diet that acidifies the urine, methionine should not be used.

 Methionine is allowed as a supplement to organic poultry feed under the US certified organic program.

 Methionine can be used as a nontoxic pesticide option against giant swallowtail caterpillars, which are a serious pest to orange crops.

+Restricting methionine intake

+More and more studies show that restricting methionine intake can increase the lifespan of some animals.

+In 2005, a study showed that restricting methionine intake without energy restriction in rodents increases their lifespan.